cavingada/SortedPermissionFinder/README.md

 symlink, etc).
 The permission string passed as command-line argument will only contain the right-most 9 characters, such as r-xrw-r-x.

-Then, this project uses pfind.c and and sorting its output (.o file).
+Then, this project uses pfind.c and sorts its output (.o file).
 To utilize this tool, I use a combination of fork(), exec*(), and pipe().